Robot-Dreams-RO/devops_engineer/source/2_linux/6_system_logging.rst

 Logs are usually dispersed throughout the system, handled by different daemons and processes, and can be fairly difficult to interpret when they span multiple applications.

-Systemd attempts to address these issues by providing a centralized management solution for logging all kernel and userland processes.
+Systemd attempts to address these issues by providing a centralized management solution for logging all kernel and user space processes.
 The system that collects and manages these logs is known as the **journal**.

 ===========
 Cheat sheet